-Kissin's first appearances outside Russia were in 1985 in Eastern Europe, followed a year later by his first tour of Japan.
-In 1987, at age 16, he made his West European debut at the Berlin Festival as well as his United Kingdom debut, alongside conductor Valery Gergiev and violinists Maxim Vengerov and Vadim Repin, at The Lichfield Festival.
-In 1988 he toured Europe with the Moscow Virtuosi and Vladimir Spivakov and also made his London debut with the London Symphony Orchestra under Valery Gergiev.
-In December of the same year he played Tchaikovsky’s Piano Concerto No.1 with Herbert von Karajan at the Berlin Philharmonic's New Year's Eve Concert which was broadcast internationally, with the performance repeated the following year at the Salzburg Easter Festival.
-In September 1990, Kissin made his North American debut playing Chopin's two piano concertos with the New York Philharmonic under Zubin Mehta and the first piano recital in Carnegie Hall's centennial season.
-In 1997, he gave the first solo piano recital in the history of The Proms in London.
+Kissin's first appearances outside Russia took place in 1985 in Eastern Europe, followed a year later by a tour of Japan.
+At 15, he made his West European debut at the Berlin Festival as well as a United Kingdom debut, alongside conductor Valery Gergiev and violinists Maxim Vengerov and Vadim Repin, at the Lichfield Festival.
+In 1988 he toured Europe with the Moscow Virtuosi and Vladimir Spivakov and performed with the London Symphony Orchestra under Valery Gergiev.
+The same year, he played Tchaikovsky’s Piano Concerto No.1 with Herbert von Karajan at Berlin Philharmonic's New Year's Eve Concert, broadcast internationally.
+The performance was repeated the following year at the Salzburg Easter Festival.
+Kissin’s North American debut took place in September 1990 as he appeared with the New York Philharmonic under Zubin Mehta in Chopin's two piano concertos, followed by the first piano recital of Carnegie Hall's centennial season.
+In 1997, he performed the first solo piano recital in the history of The Proms in London.